JosephLai241/URS/README.md

 ## Building on Top of URS

-Although I won't approve requests that deviate from the project scope, feel free to reach out if you've built something on top of URS or have made modifications to scrape something specific on Reddit.
+Although I will not approve requests that deviate from the project scope, feel free to reach out if you have built something on top of URS or have made modifications to scrape something specific on Reddit.
 I will add your project to the [Derivative Projects](#derivative-projects) section!

 ## Making Pull or Feature Requests